Probesys/bileto/docs/developers/roles.md

 The scope is only relevant to the Agent and User roles.
 Indeed, the Administrator roles give permissions outside of the organizations.

-## Authorizations conflicts
+## Multiple authorizations

-A user cannot have two authorizations concerning the same scope.
+A user can have more than one authorization concerning the same scope.
-Bileto refuses to give two authorizations concerning the same organization to a user.

-However, two scopes can be in conflict (e.g. an authorization with a global scope, and another one associated to an organization).
-When the scope of two authorizations conflict with each other, it's the most specific one which applies (organization > global).

-Also, only one administrator role can be given to a user.
+In this case, Bileto combines the permissions given by the different authorizations.

 ## The “Super” role